-Exploring everything that the spectacular Wakatipu Basin has to offer by bike is one of the best ways to see our little slice of paradise.
-Travelling by bike gives you the flexibility to soak in the sights, time to explore, and plenty of opportunity to enjoy the incredible selection of eateries, bars and cafes on offer.
+Exploring everything that the spectacular Whakatipu Basin has to offer by bike is one of the best ways to see our little slice of paradise.
+Travelling by bike gives you the flexibility to soak in the sights, time to explore, and plenty of opportunities to enjoy the incredible selection of eateries, bars and cafes on offer.

 Multiple local operators offer bike and equipment hire, and drop off and pick up options to cater to all needs, and the trails are built alongside incredible points of historic interest, incredible scenery, and local cafes and bars.

 The Boat Shed Cafe, a must-stop eatery along the Frankton Track

 Frankton Track & Kelvin Peninsula Trail

 - Distance: 16.4km one way

 The Frankton Track & Kelvin Peninsula Trail begins at the entrance to the Queenstown Gardens, near The Bathhouse, in downtown Queenstown.
 Take in the beautifully manicured hedges, colourful flower beds and towering old Douglas fir trees as you bike through the Queenstown Gardens before biking along the Frankton Arm to Frankton Marina.